AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 \todo{the deliberate and malicious production of malformed data}

-- e.g. making blocks with valid PoW but invalid contents so that they get reflected (soln: miners can reject blocks or link to blocks as invalid; no block reward for producer)
+- e.g., making blocks with valid PoW but invalid contents so that they get reflected (soln: miners can reject blocks or link to blocks as invalid; no block reward for producer)

 ### Selfish Mining